-where we have used five mutually anti-commuting $\gamma$-matrices, and $A_j$ is the electromagnetic vector potential, and $e$ is the electron's charge.
-When, we consider a line n-vortex of the axial superfluid order parameter along the $z$ direction ($\theta=n\phi$), there are $n$ gapless chiral one dimensional modes.
+where we have used five mutually anticommuting $\gamma$-matrices, and $A_j$ is the electromagnetic vector potential, and $e$ is the electron's charge.
+When, we consider a line $n$ vortex of the axial superfluid order parameter along the $z$ direction ($\theta=n\phi$), there are $n$ gapless chiral one-dimensional modes.
 This number of modes is tied with the Weinberg's $Z$ index theorem for the underlying Jackiw-Rossi problem in the $x-y$ plane.
-The chiral one dimensional modes in the presence of the electric field along the $z$ direction, give rise to a non-dissipative electric current along the $z$ direction, determined by one dimensional chiral anomaly $j_z=n \times e^2 E_z/(2\pi)$.
-This current in turn is supplied radially from the bulk into the vortex core, which is captured by the following axion electrodynamics term
+The chiral one-dimensional modes in the presence of the electric field along the $z$ direction, give rise to a nondissipative electric current along the $z$ direction, determined by one-dimensional chiral anomaly $j_z=n \times e^2 E_z/(2\pi)$.
+This current in turn is supplied radially from the bulk into the vortex core, which is captured by the following axion electrodynamics term:

 Now we may add various fermion bilinears to the above model, which can still support gapless modes along the vortex line.
 According to the construction of $H_{gen}^{JR}$ in the previous sections, we can add $\gamma_5 \lambda$ and $i\gamma_1 \gamma_2 \chi$, which respectively describe an axial chemical potential, and the third component of the space-like axial vector (these terms break the Lorentz and CPT symmetries).
-Now there is a single gapless mode only for the odd vorticity, if $\Delta_{0}^2+\lambda^2>\chi^2$.
-The value of the amplitude $\Delta$ at radial infinity has been chosen to be $\Delta_0$.
-Consequently, we can find non-dissipative current only for the odd vorticity, under generic values of these parameters.
-Accordingly the bulk axion term, which is usually computed through the Goldstone-Wilczek formula,\cite{goldstone-wilczek} has to be modified to capture the $Z_2$ index.\\
+Under this circumstance there is a single gapless mode only for the odd vorticity, if $\Delta_{0}^2+\lambda^2>\chi^2$.
+The value of the amplitude $\Delta (r)$ at radial infinity has been chosen to be $\Delta_0$.
+Consequently, we can find nondissipative current only for the odd vorticity, under generic values of these parameters.
+Accordingly, the bulk axion term, which is usually computed through the Goldstone-Wilczek formula,\cite{goldstone-wilczek} has to be modified to capture the $Z_2$ index.\\